 It’s easy to love what life offers in NYC.
-You can find what you need at any time of day, have access to some amazing job opportunities, and enjoy what one of America’s cultural hubs offers.
+You can find what you need at any time of day, access some fantastic job opportunities, and enjoy what one of America’s cultural hubs offers.
 You’ve got everything from Broadway to the bodega culture you can enjoy when living here.

 It’s also true that NYC is a place that never sleeps.
-That means the pace of life can be fast, which is an issue that can become a grind for some people.
+Unfortunately, that means the pace of life can be fast, which is an issue that can become a grind for some people.

 Instead of burning out, moving from NYC to Vermont might be the best option.
 You might miss little things like trash pickup or takeout, but you’ll also open the door to an entirely different adventure to enjoy.

 Where Should I Live When Moving to Vermont?